 The doctor was really forcing the patient into a very complicated situation.
 On the one hand the patient had to attend to the dangerous events in S2 which demanded constant concentration and alertness.
 On the other hand there was the friendly doctor trying to get the patient into a nice social situation within S1.
-[The patient's delusions had not spread to the hospital environment.]
-Now to the patient, and with regard to his S2, the hospital situation was something peripheral, implying a neutral routine which, most of the time, he could follow more or less passively and automatically.
+[10] Now to the patient, and with regard to his S2, the hospital situation was something peripheral, implying a neutral routine which, most of the time, he could follow more or less passively and automatically.
 But when it demanded more of his attention it constituted an interference in his concentrated functioning within S2.
 This was also true of the doctor's attempt to draw him into a conversation.
-But since he was peripherally aware that the doctor was a well-meaning fellow, and since he himself was exceedingly friendly and good-natured, it did not occur to him just to give the doctor the cold shoulder.
+But since he was peripherally aware that the doctor was a well-meaning fellow, and since he himself was exceedingly friendly and goodnatured, it did not occur to him just to give the doctor the cold shoulder.